OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-api/index.md

 description: How to configure a Kubernetes cluster as a deployment target in Octopus
 navOrder: 20
 ---
-Kubernetes targets are used by the [Kubernetes steps](/docs/deployments/kubernetes) to define the context in which deployments and scripts are run.
+Kubernetes API targets are used by the [Kubernetes steps](/docs/deployments/kubernetes) to define the context in which deployments and scripts are run.

-Conceptually, a Kubernetes target represent a permission boundary and an endpoint.
-Kubernetes [permissions](https://oc.to/KubernetesRBAC) and [quotas](https://oc.to/KubernetesQuotas) are defined against a namespace, and both the account and namespace are captured as a Kubernetes target, along with the cluster endpoint URL.
-A namespace is required when registering the Kubernetes cluster with Octopus Deploy.
+Conceptually, a Kubernetes API target represent a permission boundary and an endpoint.
+Kubernetes [permissions](https://oc.to/KubernetesRBAC) and [quotas](https://oc.to/KubernetesQuotas) are defined against a namespace, and both the account and namespace are captured as a Kubernetes API target, along with the cluster endpoint URL.
+A namespace is required when registering the Kubernetes API target with Octopus Deploy.
 By default, the namespace used in the registration is used in health checks and deployments.
 The namespace can be overwritten in the deployment process.

 :::div{.hint}
 From **Octopus 2022.2**, AKS target discovery has been added to the